Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- Mosquitto -->
 ### Mosquitto
-The Mosquitto broker will need to be installed on your Raspberry Pi for the MQTT protocol to work.
+The Mosquitto broker will need to be installed on your Raspberry Pi for the MQTT protocol to work.<br/>
+Navigate to the terminal and follow these steps
 1. Update your Raspberry Pi<br/>
 ```sudo apt-get update```
 2. Install Mosquitto<br/>